lucelsbyleverageAI/facial_recognition/docs/setup.md

 ## Quick Start: Automated Setup

 The setup process for this application is fully automated using the `setup.sh` script provided in the project root.
-This script will check your system, install dependencies, and prepare everything you need to run the application.
+This script will check your system, install dependencies, and prepare everything you need to run the application—including all database tables and relationships in Hasura.

 ### To Run the Setup Script: